Man's Default Nature: Partly Divine, Partly Animalistic

 "Patriotism" - a Fancy Name for Territoriality

 Another feature of animalistic drive doesn't need much defining, because it is so recognizable all through our history and into our present times.
 It's our territoriality.
-With just a slight refinement of the upper brain it turns into the well known phenomenon of "patriotism".
+With just a slight refinement by the upper portion of brain it turns into the well known phenomenon of "patriotism".

 When it grows in intensity into something like a national paranoia, it reaches the character of a Nazi-like sense of national supremacy and grandeur.
 Being "proud" of something for which we can't take any credit is delusional.
 We never "chose" the country of our birth, we were just born into that environment, so it's nothing like our "achievement" to be proud of.

 Thus, it's not a plausible moralistic value, but a sheer animalistic sense of attachment to our "natural habitat", or an ambient which provides the means of our survival.
-It is incredibly used and abused by certain leaders, who use it as the persuasive tool to make you go fight for their careeristic ambition and their orgasmic celebration of personal power.
+It is incredibly used and abused by certain leaders, who use it as the persuasive tool to make you go fight for their careeristic ambitions and their orgasmic celebration of personal power.

 Well, don't take me wrong.
 There is absolutely nothing bad about feeling attached to our peoples and our country of birth, but it helps to understand that it may be nothing more than a very instinctual affinity to our habitat, not a fetish glorified in your leader's speech when it serves his career agenda.

 An Ultimate Measure of Humanness

-I have saved these last few words for appealing to the people to make a decent search within their hearts and see how much of what they observe there is of typical human quality, a dignified refinement of those crude emotions---and how much is just that, a raw animalistic material that never climbed the steps of any evolvement.
+I have saved these last few words for appealing to the people to make a decent search within their hearts and see how much of what they observe there is of typical human quality, a dignified refinement of those crude emotions -- and how much is just that, a raw animalistic material that never climbed the steps of any evolving.